-  This packet is for personal and classroom use only.
+The Presidents’ Day Worksheets Packet is for personal and classroom use only.
 If you would like to share this packet with others, please direct them to this post so they may download it themselves.

 We are able to offer free printables because your visits help to bring in money through ads and affiliate links.
 Without these, all printables would need to be paid or for subscribers only.
 Thanks for helping to keep so many of our printables free!
 If you use a lot of our free printables, you might consider making a small donation.
 Thanks!

 Clip art in this packet has been licensed for our use.

 Having any issues with clarity or missing items on the printables?
 It might be your web browser’s fault, but I have some tips that can help.

 Other Free Presidents’ Day Printables You May Love: